alephium/docs/docs/ralph/built-in-functions.md

 fn transferTokenToSelf!(fromAddress:Address, tokenId:ByteVec, amount:U256) -> ()
 ```

 Transfers token to the contract from the input assets of the function.
+The fromAddress must not be the same as the contract address.

 > @param **fromAddress** *the address to transfer token from*
 >